 More information about Traffic Regulation Orders

-Who can implement a TRO?
+Who can implement an Order?

-What are the different types of TROs?
+What are the different types of Order?

-- Experimental orders, which may last for up to 18 months, with extensions available in certain circumstances.
+- Experimental Orders, which may last for up to 18 months, with extensions available in certain circumstances.

 - Temporary orders (for road works, or the avoidance of danger to the public, or for litter clearance and cleaning) which may last for: up to six months for footpaths, bridleways, cycle tracks and byways open to all traffic; and up to 18 months on other roads, with extensions available in certain circumstances.